-All talks are Wednesdays 12:30–2:30 via Zoom.
+Unless otherwise noted, all talks are Wednesdays 12:30–2:30 and via Zoom.
 Prior to each talk, the Zoom link will be emailed to all students and faculty from Cognitive Science and Philosophy.
 If you're affiliated with York but not in one of those groups, and want to receive the Zoom links, email firstname.lastname@example.org from your York email address.

 Tania Lombrozo, Department of Psychology, Princeton University

 Explanation: The Good, the Bad, and the Beautiful

 Like scientists, children and adults are often motivated to explain the world around them, including why people behave in particular ways, why objects have some properties rather than others, and why events unfold as they do.
 Moreover, people have strong and systematic intuitions about what makes something a good (or beautiful) explanation.
 Why are we so driven to explain?
 And what accounts for our explanatory preferences?
 In this talk I’ll present evidence that both children and adults prefer explanations that are simple and have broad scope, consistent with many accounts of explanation from philosophy of science.
 The good news is that a preference for simple and broad explanations can sometimes improve learning and support effective inferences.
 The bad news is that under some conditions, these preferences can systematically lead children and adults astray.

 Lisa Miracchi, Department of Philosophy, University of Pennsylvania